chreliot/senate-howto/main.md

 ## What is the Senate's main workflow?

 The Senate's work is nearly all done by its committees and therefore by the voting members of the committees.

 The committees review policies and keep an eye out for issues.
+The issues they take up can come from a lot of different sources: from committee members, from the committee's chair, from a subcommittee, as a referral from the Senate Executive Committee or the Senate itself, from the committee's adviser or another administrator, or from anyone else on campus.
+The sources are unrestricted.
+However, the committee's chair sets the agenda for the committee, and the committee itself determines what issues it will take up and not take up.

-They draft policy to put before the Senate.
+Committees then draft or revise policy proposals and other items they want to put before the Senate.
+When the committee determines that an item is ready to go forward, the committee votes on it.

-Coordinating between the Senate's committees and the Senate itself is the Executive Committee (SEC).
-The SEC refers items to committees, and committees send items to the SEC that they hope will come before the Senate.
+An item passed by a committee goes to the Senate Executive Committee.
+The committee's chair brings it to the SEC.
+The SEC then also votes on whether to take the item forward to the Senate—perhaps with modifications—or to return it to the committee, or something else.

-At Senate meetings, the Chair of the SEC (who also serves as the Senate President) presents items the SEC has passed to the Senate for approval (see FS VII A.5).
+Then, at Senate meetings, the Chair of the SEC (who also serves as the Senate President) presents items the SEC has passed to the Senate for the Senate's approval by vote (see FS VII A.5).

 When items are passed by the Senate, they normally go to the full faculty as either information items or action items.